ivan-kleshnin/paqmind-mantine-contentlayer/content/blog/disappointment-in-go.md

 ---
 title: Disappointment in Go
-intro: |
-  Some reflections on my learning experience with Go.
-It's far worse than I expected!
 createdAt: 2022-06-15
 tags: [Go, Deno]
+intro: |
+  Some reflections on my week of experience learning Go.
+It's far worse than I expected and I'm not going to continue.
 ---

-So I've spent 5 days making myself familiar with Go.
+So I've spent about 5 days making myself familiar with Go.
 From what I heard before, I expected this language to be simple, somewhat limited but "fun to use".

 Oh, the unfortunate reality!
 A lot of work was clearly put into the compiler, the toolkit.